ajduet/assignforce-v3/README.md

 ### <a name="comp-pres">Presentation Components</a>

 Presentation components are the components that will comprise the UI of the application.
 Presentation components should not interact with any state but should use property and event binding to [Container](#comp-cont) components to facilitate state changes.

+### <a name="comp-except">Exceptional Components</a>

+Every once in a while a component will break the Page/Container/Presentation rule (i.e. navigation).
+This type of component can be standalone, but notably is not attached to any particular feature so it can have access to the [Root](#sm-root) state.

 #### <a name="comp-name">Component Naming</a>